 Comprehensive guide to California's eviction process, including notice requirements, timelines, court procedures, costs, tenant protections, and landlord rights.
 Cases are typically filed in Superior Court (Unlawful Detainer).

 AB 1482 (Tenant Protection Act) requires just cause for evictions of tenants in place 12+ months.
 3-day notice can only include rent - no late fees, utilities, or other charges.
 AB 2347 (eff.
-Jan 2025/2026) doubled tenant response time from 5 to 10 business days.
+Jan 1, 2025) doubled tenant response time from 5 to 10 court days.
+AB 2304 masks UD court records from screening companies unless landlord wins judgment within 60 days of filing.
+SB 567 (eff.
+April 2024) added strict owner move-in (90-day move-in, 12-month occupancy) and substantial remodel (permits required) rules with treble-damages enforcement.
 Notice excludes weekends and court holidays.

 Notice must clearly specify the violation and what tenant must do to cure.
 Uncurable violations (nuisance, illegal activity, subletting, waste) get 3-Day Unconditional Quit.
 AB 1482 just-cause rules still apply for tenants 12+ months.